Other-Project/SI3-Citadels/README.md

       ```
       mvn clean compile exec:java -Dexec.args="--demo"
       ```
-    Launch the demo of a single game with the full log.
+    Launch the demo of a single game with all the logs.

   - #### Statistics mode
       ```